 Over two hundred days have now past since this demonstration took place and yet it continues to provoke controversy.
 Following its coverage in a number of national and international publications, this picture incited shock and outrage, however, many still overlook its true meaning.

 Good Morning – Afternoon – Evening.

 The curtains have been drawn and the window has been flung open.
 I stand and enjoy the the floral scents; the clement breeze.
 It makes a change from the piercing winds that sliced through me just some months ago.
-Summer has arrived at last, hence why I have stirred from my pit to rejoin civilisation.
+Summer has arrived at last and so, I have stirred from my pit to rejoin civilisation.

-Slumbering away the afternoons and steadily ploughing through a stash of vegan munchies was a relished activity that I will miss, but with my food stocks becoming increasingly low, it was time to wake up, smell the coffee -
+Slumbering away the afternoons and ploughing through a stash of vegan munchies was a relished activity, but with my food stocks becoming increasingly low, it was time to wake up, smell the coffee –

 …and see what’s new.